 - What seating style will you need in order to feel comfortable?

-- Will you prefer a light weight folding wheelchair?
+- Will you prefer a lightweight folding wheelchair?

-Weight of a Power Wheelchair
+The weight of a Power Wheelchair

 Wheelchairs are meant to give the user mobility and independence.
 You want to get out in the world and enjoy your life.
-The weight of a wheelchair will play a big part in your adventures, since heavier wheelchairs can be difficult to handle at times.
+The weight of a wheelchair will play a big part in your adventures since heavier wheelchairs can be difficult to handle at times.
 Traditional manual wheelchairs are known to be much heavier when compared to the new innovative power wheelchairs.
 One of the lightweight power wheelchairs on the market today is the KD Smart Chair and it only weighs 50 pounds.
 Other power wheelchairs can weigh up to 350 pounds or more.
 The lighter the wheelchair, the easier it is to fit it into a trunk of a car or SUV for transport.
 It is also easy to find convenient storage spaces in your home or when traveling.

 Front, Mid and Rear Wheel Drive Wheelchairs